TaishoVault/Styx-Browser/README.md

 [<img src="https://abload.de/img/izzyondroidkek5i.png" alt="Get it on IzzyOnDroid" height="80">](https://android.izzysoft.de/repo/apk/com.jamal2367.styx)
 or you can grab the latest APK on [GitHub](https://github.com/jamal2362/Styx/releases).

-## Fulguris
-Styx is based on [Fulguris](https://github.com/Slion/Fulguris).
-Make sure you support [Fulguris](https://github.com/Slion/Fulguris) so that Styx can benefit from it.

 ## Features
 * Sessions.
 * Tabs manager.